 - shingles, when tingling and pain occur near lesions

-The following natural remedies may help relieve the chronic pain associated with dysesthesia:
+The following natural remedies may provide some relief from chronic pain associated with dysesthesia, especially when combined with medication:

 - applying a warm or cold compress to the affected area